Architsharma7/Constellation/README.md

 **RocketAI** is a comprehensive platform for creating, fine-tuning, and engaging with specialized AI agents.
 By integrating OpenAI's GPT models with blockchain technology, it offers a unique blend of AI intelligence and decentralized functionality.
 Creators can design agents with specific skills, users can subscribe to these agents, and fine-tuners can enhance them, creating a collaborative and evolving AI environment.

-## Architecture and Flow of the Application✨
+## Flow & Architecture of the Application✨

 ### Agent Creation Process